meilisearch/documentation/learn/advanced/indexing.md

 - **Meilisearch should not be your main database**.
 The more documents you add, the longer will indexing and search take, so you should only index documents you want to retrieve when searching.

 - By default, all document fields are searchable.
 We strongly recommend changing this by [updating the `searchableAttributes` list](/reference/api/settings.md#update-searchable-attributes) so it only contains fields you want to search in.
-The fewer fields Meilisearch needs to index, the faster is the indexing process.
+The fewer fields Meilisearch needs to index, the faster the indexing process.

 ```json
 [